 VCFA MFA in Graphic Design

-Ian Lynam is Faculty and former Co-Chair of the MFA in Graphic Design Program at Vermont College of Fine Arts.
+Ian Lynam is former faculty and Chair/Co-Chair of the MFA in Graphic Design Program at Vermont College of Fine Arts.

-I am Faculty and former Chair/Co-Chair of the MFA Program in Graphic Design at Vermont College of Fine Arts.
+I was Faculty and former Chair/Co-Chair of the MFA Program in Graphic Design at Vermont College of Fine Arts from 2012 to 2024.

 The MFA in Graphic Design is an immersive two-/three-year graduate program that synthesizes five/seven intense, one-week residencies with four/six six-month semesters of independent study with a range of faculty mentors.

-Initiatives I have undertaken at VCFA include helping to build out a world-class graphic design library, establishing an unsurpassed electronic library of graphic design essays spanning history, curating the department’s blog Perpetual Beta, and most of the program’s social media initiatives.
+Initiatives I undertook at VCFA include helping to build out a world-class graphic design library, establishing an unsurpassed electronic library of graphic design essays spanning history, curating the department’s blog Perpetual Beta, and many of the program’s social media initiatives.

-While Chair and Co-chair, I co-planned VCFA’s MFA in Graphic Design residencies with Program Director Jennifer Renko, former Co-chair Silas Munro and current Co-Chair Dave Peacock.
+While Chair and Co-chair, I co-planned VCFA’s MFA in Graphic Design residencies with former Program Directors Jennifer Renko and Danielle Dahline, former Co-chair Silas Munro and former Co-Chair Dave Peacock.

-We have also jointly created a three-year track MFA at VCFA.
+We also jointly created a three-year track MFA at VCFA.

 You will be hard-pressed to find a more intellectual, fun, and diverse group of design educators at other postgraduate institutions.